-An integrated transit platform will help Pace to efficiently provide first and last mile connectivity and connection protection of passenger trips among coverage-based services.
-This will connect customers dynamically to Pace's transit network, and function similarly to ride-hailing mobile applications used by transportation network companies (TNCs) such as Uber, Lyft and Via.
+An integrated transit platform will help Pace to efficiently provide first and last mile connectivity and connection protection of passenger trips among non-traditional Pace services.
+This will connect customers dynamically to the regional transit network, and function similarly to ride-hailing mobile applications used by transportation network companies (TNCs).